di-ninja/di-ninja/readme.md

 #### 5.14 promiseInterfaces
 default: Promise (global)
-"promiseInterfaces" option let you modify the way DiNinja recognize Promise.
+`promiseInterfaces` option let you modify the way DiNinja recognize Promise.
 For example, you can use it with bluebird.
 The common way is to use it in combination with [promiseFactory](#513-promisefactory) option.
 The [promiseFactory](#513-promisefactory) option will automatically be pushed to promiseInterfaces.